githubtraining/training-manual/book/02_getting_started_manager.md

 ### Using Markdown

-GitHub uses a syntax called **Markdown** to help you add basic text formatting to Issues, Pull Requests, and files with the `.md` extension.
+GitHub uses a syntax called **Markdown** to help you add basic text formatting to issues, pull requests, and files with the `.md` extension.

 ### Commonly Used Markdown Syntax
 #### `# Header`